 - Potential start date

-- Company information, such as its mission & values, size, future plans, recent developments etc. to help you in the interview and when writing your cover letter
+- Company information, such as its mission & values, size, future plans, recent developments, etc. to help you in the interview and when writing your cover letter

 Your system should be able to help you track your applications.
 If you’ve been job hunting for a while, it can start to help you hone in on where you get the most suitable job vacancies from, why some applications have been more successful (What’s the match between you and the role?
 What size is the company?
-What’s the vibe of the company? etc.) and what information on your cover letters do the most well?
-It also gives you the chance to try out new ways of applying (e.g. by focusing on different jobs, or tailoring your CV and cover letter even more) if you are not having much luck.
+What’s the vibe of the company? etc.) and what information on your cover letters do the best?
+It also gives you the chance to try out new ways of applying (e.g. by focusing on different jobs or tailoring your CV and cover letter even more) if you are not having much luck.

 7. Plan your week before you start

 Instead of diving into your week willy-nilly, think about what you want to achieve for the week.
 If you are just starting out, it might be a matter of applying for as many jobs as possible (within reason - you do want to make sure that you are applying for those both that are right for you and that you offer a tailored response to the advert.)
-However, if you are bit further down the line, you might also be research new potential companies, targeting specific companies with mailshots or evaluating your current job hunt process.
+However, if you are a bit further down the line, you might also be researching new potential companies, targeting specific companies with mailshots, or evaluating your current job hunt process.